Ollson2921/cperms_ins_enc/README.rst

 Installing
 ==========

-To install cperms_ins_enc on your system, run the following after cloning the repository:
+To install insertion_encoding on your system, run the following after cloning the repository:

 .. code-block:: bash

     ./setup.py

-It is also possible to install cperms_ins_enc in development mode to work on the source code, in which case you run the following after cloning the repository:
+It is also possible to install insertion_encoding in development mode to work on the source code, in which case you run the following after cloning the repository:

 .. code-block:: bash